osherjacobs/LabWork_Findings/vector4-lsass-dump-detection.md

 The comsvcs block is not a privilege issue, not a CLM issue, not an obfuscation issue, not an ASR issue.
 It is a default behavioral detection that fires on the invariant pattern: `rundll32 → comsvcs.dll → MiniDump → lsass`.
 The bad news is that removing those identifiers while keeping the same underlying primitive bypasses the detection entirely.

-See the repo for the code:
+See the repo for the code (one particular iteration of the obfuscation):

 https://github.com/login-securite/lsassy/blob/master/lsassy/dumpmethod/comsvcs_stealth.py